suraj-raj01/Responsive_Web/README.md

 Website link :-
 <br>
 https://responsive-web-wheat.vercel.app/
-This Website can run on multiple devices
+This Website can run on multiple devices like
 <br>
-Mobile
+Mobiles
 <br>
 laptops
 <br>